cancrizans/dendritic-calculus/index.md

       };
 </script>

-**Dendritic Calculus** is an esoteric programming language with one single register whose value is an unlabeled rooted tree.
+**Dendritic Calculus** is an [esoteric programming language](https://esolangs.org/wiki/Main_Page) with one single register whose value is an unlabeled rooted tree.
 No other memory is available.
 Only two arithmetic operations may be applied in place to the register, plus a simple control loop.
 Nevertheless, it is Turing complete.

+DC is influenced by [FRACTRAN](https://en.wikipedia.org/wiki/FRACTRAN) and the [Iota and Jot](https://en.wikipedia.org/wiki/Iota_and_Jot) languages.
+It also is probably strongly related to [counter machines](https://en.wikipedia.org/wiki/Counter_machine).

 # Dendrons